ltfschoen/XCMTemplate/README.md

 ### **Demo Quickstart** Build & Upload ink!
 Rust Flipper Smart Contract to Local Testnet (using Cargo Contract) <a id="quick-build-upload"></a>

+* First run a Cargo Contracts Node, by following the steps in the section "Run Cargo Contracts Node in Docker Container"

 #### Option 1: Run from host machine

 ```bash